ZZ-Cat/GMTB-Locomotive-Detailing-Script/README.md

  I also need to think of a way better description than that.
 It's a tad... blunt!

 ## Features:
+ * App Asserts.
+   This feature is mainly for those that are somewhat familiar with the inner workings of Expression 2 & other coding languages, in general.
+   When an Assert is called, this halts the E2's execution & prints an error message to the chat.
+It works in a similar way to standard E2 Errors.
+   The way I have written the Assert, instead of doing a "hard" shut down (like what would happen with a standard E2 Error), it does a "soft" shut down where the E2 bails from the current execution & the Assert function puts the E2 chip into a known "good" state.
+   By rights, the average user of this E2 shouldn't be seeing Asserts in the chat, as it's mainly a developer's tool for debugging & integrity checking.
+   The only Assert you might be most likely to encounter, is the one that is triggered if a hologram fails to spawn.
+If a cube spawns where a particular hologram should have spawned, chances are either the model that is trying to spawn no longer exists or you don't have that particular support package (EG Workshop Content) installed.
  * Automatic Parenting.
    No need to manually parent this E2 to the locomotive's body.
 It does this all by itself.
  * Automatic updates.
-   I took my Self-Updatable E2 script, made a plugin version of it & added it to this script.
+   I took my Self-Updatable Kernel E2 script, made a plugin version of it & added it to this script.
    So, whenever I update this project, your versions will get automatically updated too.
 Yay! =^/,..,^=
  * Multiplayer Lock.
    **NOT TO BE CONFUSED WITH OR CONSTRUED AS DRM!** This is merely an anti-griefing measure, for when you're on a multiplayer train build server.